Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Related Works

+Weakly supervised regression remains less studied.
+Different from classification, regression is challenging due to its continuous output space.
+A related example is monocular depth estimation in computer vision, where networks learn from relative rather than absolute depth. \citet{chen2017} trained models using ordinal relations---whether one pixel is nearer, farther, or equally distant---encoded via an ordinal loss. \citet{lienen2021} extended this approach by ranking pixel lists with a Plackett-Luce model.
+Inspired by these works, \citet{xiong2022} generated weak pseudo-labels from a synthetic model and fine-tuned them on real data for label-efficient monocular height estimation.

-Although works on weakly supervised learning in monocular depth estimation and monocular height estimation exist, they do not address the real-world label quality issues or model generalizability.
-Thus, they cannot be directly adapted to this work because the tasks and problem settings differ.
-There is still a need to develop novel pipelines.
+Although weakly supervised learning has been explored in monocular depth and height estimation, existing approaches do not adequately address the real-world issues of label quality and model generalizability.
+Consequently, they cannot be directly adapted to the problem addressed in this work, underscoring the need to develop novel frameworks.